dimdenGD/money-exchange/README.md

 ## API

 #### .init(source)
 You'll need to init the library first to make it work.
-Init installs currency data from https://api.exchangeratesapi.io/latest.\
+Init installs currency data from https://api.exchangeratesapi.io/latest .
-If this API will die you can set other, there's a lot of websites providing same JSON syntax tree.\
+If this API will die you can set other one, there's a lot of websites providing same JSON syntax tree.
-\

 Returns promise.
 #### .convert(amount, from, to)
 Converts money. you can see all currencies with `.rates`.